Part 2. How to Manage Your Infrastructure as Code

 Changing culture and processes is a significant undertaking, especially at larger companies.
 Because every team’s culture and processes are different, there’s no one-size-fits-all way to do it, but here are a few tips that will be useful in most situations:

-It might be slightly heretical for the author of a book on DevOps to say this, but not every team needs IaC.
-Adopting IaC has a relatively high cost, and although it will pay off in the long term for some scenarios, it won’t for others.
-For example, if your team is spending all of its time dealing with bugs and outages that result from a manual deployment process, then it might make sense to prioritize IaC, but if you’re at a tiny startup where one person can easily manage all your infrastructure, or you’re working on a prototype or side project that might be thrown away in a few months, managing infrastructure by hand may be the right choice.
+It might be slightly heretical for the author of a blog post series on DevOps to say this, but not every team needs IaC.
+Adopting IaC has a relatively high cost, and while it will pay off for some scenarios, it won’t for others.
+For example, if your team is spending all of its time dealing with bugs and outages that result from a manual deployment process, then it might make sense to prioritize IaC, but if you’re at a tiny startup where one person can manage all your infrastructure, or you’re working on a prototype that might be thrown away in a few months, managing infrastructure by hand may be the right choice.
+Don’t adopt IaC, or any other practice, just because you read somewhere that it’s a "best practice."
+As you learned in Part 1, there’s no one "best practice"; you need to adapt your architecture and processes to your company’s needs.

 Work incrementally